HIT AND RUN

 - HOW CAN LOS ANGELES DUI ATTORNEY HELP YOU?

-California Hit and Run laws mandates all drivers to stop immediately after an accident.
+California Hit and Run laws require all drivers to stop immediately after an accident.
 Even if you are not at fault for the accident, you are required to stop your vehicle immediately after the collision.
-Also, after the collision, the drivers involved in the collision are required to exchange information regardless of their fault.
+There is no exception to this law even if the damage is minor.
+After the collision, the drivers involved in the collision are required to exchange information regardless of their fault.

 In California, to prove a criminal offense, a prosecutor must prove every element of that offense.
 In California, the elements of hit and run are: